Davide Astori: Cagliari

 At the beginning of the 2008–09 season, Astori was signed by Serie A club Cagliari in a co-ownership deal with Milan, for €1 million.
-Upon joining the club, he said: "For me, she is an adventurer who I undertake with great desire to test myself, learn and grow.
+Upon joining the club, he said: "For me, it's an adventure which I undertake with great desire to test myself, learn and grow.
 I will be ready if and when the coach's call arrives."

 Astori made his official debut in the top-flight during an away game against Siena on 14 September 2008, coming on as a 53rd-minute substitute, in a 2–0 loss.
 Since making his debut for the club, he spent most of the season on the substitute bench throughout the season.
 But Astori made six starts for Cagliari, all of them were centre–back position.
 At the end of the 2008–09 season, Astori made eleven appearances for the side.

 In June 2009, the club renewed their ownership with A.C.
 Milan to keep Astori at Cagliari for another year.
 At the start of the 2009–10 season, he replaced Diego López and quickly became a first team regular, playing in the centre–back position.
 Astori then helped the club keep three consecutive clean sheets between 28 October 2009 and 8 November 2009.
 He then scored his first goal for the club in a 2–2 draw against Fiorentina on 31 January 2010.
 A month later on 28 February 2010, Astori scored his second goal in a 2–1 loss against Chievo.
 On 3 April 2010, Astori scored an own goal against A.C.
 Milan to allow Milan scored the third goal in the match which Cagliari lost 3–2.
 Despite missing three matches during the 2009–10 season, Astori made thirty–five appearances and scoring two times in all competitions.